santjg/markdown-cv/index.md

 Academic Scholar, Florida Bright Futures

 ## Other Relevant Experience and Professional Memberships
-`2022 - `
+`2023 - `
-Chair of Student Affairs; Colorado Research Experiences (CORE)

-National Liaison; SACNAS, CUSOM Chapter
+Planning Committee; CU MSTP Second Look

 `2020 - `
-Member; SACNAS
+Member; Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS)

 Chair; Inclusion, Diversity, and Equity in Admissions Committee, CU MSTP Student Council